shawnhoefling/shawnhoefling/README.md

 > As of now, I am working on Android mobile development, using Android Studio to develop applications in XML, Java, and Kotlin.
 > I have taken a few Finnish courses at Aalto University and I am working daily to improve.
 >
->  - I would love to work for a Finnish-based technology company, preferably in Helsinki or Oulu, but I am not very picky!

 ## Interest
 > I am interested in developing anything from mobile applications and websites to working on embedded systems and more closely with companies using software as a solution to a problem.
 I love being outdoors and in harsh and otherwise interesting environments, so working on a weather system that I develop and maintain programmatically and physically would be perfect.
 I am not driven by money, but through passion in what I do, the people I work with, and what I am working on.